JLeigh101/belly-button-challenge/README.md

 -Display each key-value pair from the metadata JSON object somewhere on the page.

 Update all the plots when a new sample is selected.
 Additionally, you are welcome to create any layout that you would like for your dashboard.

+**References and Acknowledgements**
+--Tutor Asiha Braxton-Garvin helped me to get started and helped to structure the filter function needed to filter each sample id.
+--StackOverflow had useful examples for d3.select and html clearing.